-The herb has also been studied for use in canine atopic dermatitis along with white peony (Paeonia lactiflora) and licorice (Glycyrrhiza glabra).
+The herb has also been studied for use in canine atopic dermatitis along with white peony (Paeonia lactiflora) and licorice root (Glycyrrhiza glabra).
 Researchers from the University of Minnesota studied 50 atopic dogs in a randomized, double-blind, placebo-controlled trial.
 The dogs treated with the herbal mixture saw a 37.5 percent improvement compared to a 13 percent improvement the placebo group.
 However, this was not considered a statistically significant difference.
 (12)

 History and Interesting Facts